-- Periodically check your isolation valves as they may have initially seated against scale.
-As ScaleBreak dissolves the scale, this action will help you avoid losing product.
+- Periodically check your isolation valves as they may have initially seated against the scale.
+As ScaleBreak dissolves the scale, this action will help you avoid losing the product.

 - Circulate the ScaleBreak solution for the recommended timeframe as indicated by our calculation tool.

-- During your ScaleBreak cleaning, you will want to make sure your solution remains active.
-For this step, please follow our “Testing ScaleBreak’s Effectiveness” procedure.
+- During your ScaleBreak cleaning, you must ensure your solution remains active.
+Please follow our “Testing ScaleBreak’s Effectiveness” step for this step.

 - Once you have reached the recommended circulation time and your ScaleBreak solution has completed the job, you can begin your flushing process.

 - Though ScaleBreak is a biodegradable solution, most facilities must conform to pH discharge limits.
 ScaleBreak Neutralizer can be utilized to safely elevate your pH to meet your discharge limit so it can be flushed to the drain.
 Please follow the instructions for this process in the ScaleBreak Neutralizer information sheet.